ourlink/akash_reinvest_win64/README.md

 ## Configuration Steps ##
 To configure your machine for executing this batch script you need to complete each of the steps below;

+### Install JQ for Windows ###
+**What is jq** - jq is like `sed` for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.

+**Step 1** - Visit the jq download page - [https://stedolan.github.io/jq/download/](https://stedolan.github.io/jq/download/) and download the latest version of jq-win64.exe for windows.

+**Step 2** - Place the downloaded `jq-win64.exe` file into a directory that is contained within your local environment's path statement.

 ### Akash Installation ###
 This will install the Akash binaries onto your local Windows machine;

-**Step 1** - Visit the Akash GitHub site ( [https://github.com/ovrclk/akash/releases/latest](https://github.com/ovrclk/akash/releases/latest) ) and download the latest version of the Akash software for Windows.
+**Step 3** - Visit the Akash GitHub site ( [https://github.com/ovrclk/akash/releases/latest](https://github.com/ovrclk/akash/releases/latest) ) and download the latest version of the Akash software for Windows.
 At the present time the latest version is v0.12.1 and the direct link to the Windows Version is here - [https://github.com/ovrclk/akash/releases/download/v0.12.1/akash_0.12.1_windows_amd64.zip](https://github.com/ovrclk/akash/releases/download/v0.12.1/akash_0.12.1_windows_amd64.zip)

-**Step 2** - Unzip the downloaded file and place the unzipped (**akash.exe**) into a directory in your `Documents` folder.
+**Step 4** - Unzip the downloaded file and place the unzipped (**akash.exe**) into a directory in your `Documents` folder.
 We suggest you use the following location -  `\Documents\Akash` as the location.
 However, you can use whatever location you want, just be certain to reference your installation directory accordingly.

 All of our examples will refer to this "*Installation Folder*" as this location - `\Documents\Akash`

-**Step 3** - Open a Command Window in your installation folder as defined in below;
+**Step 5** - Open a Command Window in your installation folder as defined in below;

 ![](https://i.imgur.com/rMi4bNh.png)